Shoulder pain

 You usually need to do these things for 2 weeks before shoulder pain starts to ease.

-It can take 4 to 6 weeks to recover fully from mild shoulder pain.
+It can take 6 months or longer to recover from shoulder pain.

 Do: